Stairways That Rise To The Occasion: A Stairway Remodel Elevates your Home’s Style

 A handrail over white balusters (vertical support posts under the handrail, also sometimes called “spindles”, and a grouping of them called “balustrade”) with wood steps and a plush runner may create the most timeless of stairway fashions, but many homeowners want to express a more eclectic look by mixing contemporary elements with classic architectural details.
 Some even like to make a personal statement through their decor—beach lovers adding nautical motifs and outdoorsmen integrating rustic, natural elements throughout their indoor spaces.
 Your stairway’s handrail and balustrade can boast intricate carvings and embellishments as long as they remain strong and sturdy.
 They can be made of stone, reclaimed or exotic woods, iron, steel or other metals.
 Some are even made of rope, tempered glass or acrylic.

-But before you get too caught up in sourcing a new handrail and balustrade, contact your local building official, a contractor or even a local builder supply to get the straight scoop on what your local safety code requires of a stairway handrail system.
+But before you get too caught up in sourcing new handrails and balustrade, contact your local building official, a contractor or even a local builder supply to get the straight scoop on what your local safety code requires of a stairway handrail system.
 Know that depending on what your local code requires, some of the creative ideas you’ve seen on the internet might not be something you can actually do in your home.

 A simple update like painting your handrail in glossy black oil-based paint or staining it in a tone to contrast your wood flooring might be a big enough change for you.
 Or, you might want to exchange it for one made of a completely different type of material.
 Mixing and matching—for example, pairing a wood banister with rods made of forged iron—can be an eye-catching effect.
 In fact, you can mix and match the styles and designs of your spindles, too.
 Alternating two or more styles adds contrast, interest and texture.